panvicka/web-dev-notes/LPIC-1/Topic-103-GNU-and-Unix-Commands.md

   - SLEEPING - waiting for something
   - ZOMBIE - finished and waiting to be killed
   - STOPPED - stopped by SIGSTOP and waiting for SIGCONT to resume
+- `ps aux` list all processes running on a system